 mxMalloc, mxCalloc, mxRealloc and mxFree should be used inside MEX-files instead of their C counterparts (malloc, calloc, realloc and free).
-Memory allocated through these functions will be freed automatically when your function ends.
+Memory allocated through these functions will be freed automatically when your function ends (even if your function ends unexpectedly).